iZeaoGamer/Zector/major.md

 - Fixed Floating Texts not displaying when changing world locations.
 - Fixed Mini YT counting as staff, when it should've counted as YouTube rank.
 - Fixed crash upon TNT explosions.
+- Fixed not receiving Wood cutting MCMMO when selecting Dwarf Class.